MechanicalRock/mechanicalrock.github.io/_posts/2022-12-12-deltalake-spark-testing-learnings.md

 Apache Spark also supports APIs for developing in R, Java, Scala and Python.
 This translates to Databricks as well as you find that our notebooks can be written purely as a bunch of SQL commands or in one of those languages as listed above but alas, we will be focusing on Python and PySpark (its just the python library that interfaces Apache Spark).

+You can read more on this in the [`official docs`] (https://spark.apache.org/docs/latest/)

 ### Integration Testing

-While integration testing on Databricks is not covered in this blog, is essential in my opnion that time and effort are still dedicated into comprehensively writing these out as well using a library like `Great Expectations`, running in a notebook and serving as an additional step at the gold layer of your workflow.
+While integration testing on Databricks is not covered in this blog, is essential in my opnion that time and effort are still dedicated into comprehensively writing these out as well using a library like [`Great Expectations`](https://docs.greatexpectations.io/docs/), running in a notebook and serving as an additional step at the gold layer of your workflow.
 This serves its purpose to verify that data quality standards are constantly met and if anything unexpected comes up, we fail the workflow and generate a detailed visual report for users to view and understand what the unexpected data is before it gets to the consumers.

 With that said, defects in data quality may appear as a consequence of the following scenarios such as regression in our data transformation logic or changes in upstream system which resulted in changes to data layout, representation, schema and so forth.

 ### Unit Testing

-So it seems that integration tests for our data pipeline is plenty beneficial but why not stop there? well, one of the few benefits of unit testing is that we get to rapidly ensure our `code` meets quality standards and whilst detecting certain regressions earlier in the dev lifecycle which gives us more confidence to move faster as code can get committed and deployed more frequently.
+So it seems that integration tests for our data pipeline is plenty beneficial but why stop there?
+One of the benefits of unit testing is that we get to rapidly ensure our `code` meets quality standards and detect certain regressions earlier in the development lifecycle.
+This gives us more confidence to move faster, as code can get committed and deployed more frequently.
 Lets now dive into the details of unit testing our code.

 Admittedly, this will not be without it's own interesting challenges, as most of your notebooks will also be making calls to Databricks libraries such as the auto loader, dbutils, contexts objects and apis etc. This also includes any global calls to the spark session object.
 We can't really include those calls in our test suite as they would require the Databricks runtime and that is something we wont be able to spin up our local machine or CI pipeline for that matter.
 Conversely, what we can setup to run locally is both `Delta Live` and `PySpark/Spark`.